AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 Deleting an Existing CoPilot Instance
 ===========================================================

 You may need to delete (terminate) an existing CoPilot instance.
 For example, after you migrate CoPilot data to a new CoPilot instance, it is recommended that you delete the old instance.
+Before deleting, be sure to release any license on the CoPilot in CoPilot > Settings > Licensing by clicking the **RESET** button.

 If you deployed your CoPilot from the Controller user interface, you can delete the existing CoPilot — simple or fault tolerant (cluster) deployment — by using the **Delete Deployed CoPilot Instance** option in Aviatrix Controller > Settings > CoPilot.
 You would delete the existing CoPilot, for example, if you accidentally launched the instance in the wrong VPC during deployment.